Daylily-Informatics/zebra_day/README.md

 </ul>

 ### Requirements
 * Tested and runs on MAC and Ubuntu (but other flavors of Linux should be no problem).
-Windows would be a rather large hassle, though presumably possible (not advised).
+Windows would be a rather large hassle, though presumably possible.
 * [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation) and [mamba](https://anaconda.org/conda-forge/mamba) installed.
 This is not, in fact, a blocking requirement, but other env setups have not been tested yet.  __for MAC users, it may be advisable to install conda with homebrew__.
   * create conda environment `ZDAY`, which will be used to run the UI
     ```bash